epasveer/seer/README.md

 This project is actively worked on.
 The aim is a simple, yet pleasing gui to gdb.

-This is the initial release.
-So it is considered beta.
-Please report any bugs or desired features to my email.
+Please report any bugs or desired features to my email or create a task in my github project page.

 Requirements